 - Women with raised odds of leaking urine were those with a high BMI and those who experienced bed wetting as a child.
 Women who were obese or very obese had 4 times the chance of leaking urine before pregnancy compared with women whose BMI was in the normal range.

-- Women aged 35 years and more before pregnancy had 3 times the odds of experiencing new onset urinary leakage in pregnancy when compared with women aged 25-29 years of age.
+- Women aged 35 years and more before pregnancy had 3 times the odds of experiencing new onset urinary leakage during pregnancy when compared with women aged 25-29 years of age.

-- Women who were overweight before pregnancy had twice the odds of experiencing new onset urinary leakage in pregnancy.
+- Women who were overweight before pregnancy had twice the odds of experiencing new onset urinary leakage during pregnancy.

 - Women who leaked urine occasionally, less than once a month, before pregnancy had more than twice the odds of leaking urine during pregnancy.